 When disposing of a computer always safeguard your personal information that might be stored on the machine by ensuring that the hard drive is destroyed.

 How can I protect my personal details over the telephone?

 Fraudsters may also attempt to steal your personal or financial details by calling you on the telephone.
 The most likely methods involve a caller purporting to be from a bank, consumer group or retailer.
 The caller will ask for confirmation of personal details, possibly for a refund or an update of records; this will normally involve getting, personal, card or bank details.
-If you receive a call from Partnership Card and you want to make sure you are genuinely speaking to Partnership Card you can always end the call, and then call us back using the telephone number featured on the web site.
+If you receive a call from John Lewis and you want to make sure you are genuinely speaking to John Lewis you can always end the call, and then call us back using the telephone number featured on the web site.